-STANDARDS HOW YOU WILL BE MEASURED AIM: Responsible and competent undertaking of husbandry procedures HP.1 Husbandry procedures must be carried out appropriately REVISED HP.1.a Ear tagging/notching, slapmarking, tattooing and tusk trimming are only performed by demonstrably competent persons R Record(s) of persons HP.1.b Records are kept of the persons who perform specific husbandry procedures that perform husbandry procedures ■ VHP HP.1.c Only husbandry procedures detailed in the VHP are carried out HP.1.d Procedures other than those specifically listed in the Red Tractor Pigs Scheme are only carried out under veterinary direction, details of which are outlined in the VHP HP.1.e Multiple notching is only carried out as a last resort in pedigree breeding where pig colouring prevents the use of tattooing.
-Otherwise, only a single ear notch is permitted (1 notch in 1 ear) HP.1.f Ear notching is only carried out on pigs up to 7 days of age

-Husbandry procedures referenced in the Red Tractor Pigs Scheme are as follows: ear tagging/notching, slapmarking, tattooing, tusk trimming, tail docking, teeth reduction and nose-ringing.
+HOW YOU WILL BE MEASURED STANDARDS AIM: Responsible and competent undertaking of husbandry procedures ■ HP.1.a R Husbandry procedures must be carried Ear tagging/notching, slapmarking, tattooing and tusk out appropriately REVISED trimming are only performed by demonstrably ■ Record(s) competent persons of persons that perform ■ HP.1.b husbandry Records are kept of the persons who perform specific procedures husbandry procedures ■ VHP Only husbandry procedures detailed in the VHP are carried out HP.1.d Procedures other than those specifically listed in the Red Tractor Pigs Scheme\ are only carried out under veterinary direction, details of which are outlined in the VHP HP.1.e Multiple notching is only carried out as a last resort in pedigree breeding where pig colouring prevents the use of tattooing.
+Otherwise, only a single ear notch is permitted (1 notch in 1 ear) ■ HP.1.f Ear notching is only carried out on pigs up to 7 days of age GUIDANCE \Husbandry procedures referenced in the Red Tractor Pigs Scheme are as follows: ear tagging/notching, slapmarking, tattooing, tusk trimming, tail docking, teeth reduction and nose-ringing.
 'Under veterinary direction' means that the veterinary surgeon instructs the farmer/stockperson as to the task(s) to be performed, but is not necessarily present when it is carried out